arekavandi/Certified_adv_RRegression/README.md

 ```
 Check [DSAC*](https://github.com/vislearn/dsacstar) repository if you get an error!

-5. Go back to the directory that your function is by
+5. Go back to the directory that your certification function is by
 ```
 cd..
 ```
-Now you are ready to perform the certification!
+Now you are ready to run the certification!
 ## Project Structure

 The repository is organized as follows: